buildwise-be/ai-construct-lastenboek-split/README.md

 **Perfect for**: Dutch construction documents using standard VMSW numbering

 **How it works**:
 - Directly maps chapter numbers to categories (e.g., "02" → "02.
-Funderingen en Kelders")
+Funderingen en Kelders").
-- No AI required - blazing fast processing
+- The categorization step is nearly instantaneous and requires no AI.
-- Built-in demolition detection
+- Built-in demolition detection.
-- 100% confidence scores
+- 100% confidence scores.

 **Categories include**:
 - 00. Algemene Bepalingen